mollerse/frp-sbs/blogpost.md

     });
 ```

-The button for triggering the addition of a new record is perhaps the most familiar piece of
-code, if you have read introductions to FRP or other blogposts about FRP before.
+The button for triggering the addition of a new record is perhaps the most familiar piece of code, if you have read introductions to FRP or other blogposts about FRP before.

 ```javascript
     var add = Bacon.fromEventTarget($("[type=submit]"), "click")
             .doAction(".preventDefault");
 ```

-The last source of data in this application is the AJAX-request which posts the added record
-to the server and receives it back.
-In addition we want to collect all added records in a
-list so we can combine it with the existing records we received from the server.
-To do so,
-we use a scanner.
+The last source of data in this application is the AJAX-request which posts the added record to the server and receives it back.
+In addition we want to collect all added records in a list so we can combine it with the existing records we received from the server.
+To do so, we use a scanner to create a composite property from all the events in the stream.
+We also want a property that represents the combination of all the records in the application.

 ```javascript
     var addedRecord = record.sampledBy(add)